jefferyYu/Learning-Sentence-Embeddings-for-cross-domain-sentiment-classification/README.md

 Note that before you run, you need to download word2vec vectors from here: https://code.google.com/archive/p/word2vec/  , and then set w2v_path in line 466.

 ### Part2: Model Code:

-Run on Torch7, and the training pipeline requires the lua package: hdf5

 To run the baseline (NaiveNN in our paper), you can just run: